openmobilityfoundation/mds-core/README.md

-# Not Actively Maintained
+## ⚠ Not Actively Maintained

-**This repository is not actively maintained by the OMF and has been archived.
+> **This repository is not actively maintained by the OMF and has been archived.
 It may be reactivated when there is more interest in maintaining it from the MDS community.
-For a more recent version of the code that is independently updated, maintainted, and supported, see this [privately run respository](https://github.com/lacuna-tech/mds-core)**.
+For a more recent version of the code that is independently updated, maintainted, and supported, see this [privately-run respository](https://github.com/lacuna-tech/mds-core)**.

 # Introduction